ainsleymcgrath/the-philosophers-groan/README.md

 talented_lady_bakers = conn.execute(select_smt).fetchall()
 ```

 The above emits the same SQL as the equivalent ORM query.
 The primary differences between the two examples are style and abstraction.
+In `orm`, we build objects. in `core` we build statements.

-## In Conclusion
+## What do we make of all this?

 SLALchemy is a wonderful tool for interacting with SQL databases in Python.